stegiopast/wf-nanoribolyzer/README.md

 └── rRNA_report.html                            # HTML report including all plots decribed above.
 Will be automatically integrated in Epi2Me.
 ```

 NanoRibolyzer provides a variety of default output plots, which will be presented in the subsequent section.
-However, it also allows for downstream data analysis, linking different properties of reads like polyA taillength and  cluster size via read id.
+However, it also allows for downstream data analysis, linking different properties of reads like polyA taillength, modification ratios and  cluster size via read id.
 In the following we are showing a collection of plots that are directly accessible when using NanoRibolyzer.
 For a whole collection of accesible plots, please open this [html](./figures/rRNA_report.html) file.

 ### Coverage Plots
 NanoRibolyzer aligns reads to the 45SN1 template of hg38.
 It shows the overall coverage of the whole reference.